nazar-pc/CleverStyle-Framework/docs/quick-start/Module-architecture.md

 Both files are optional.

 #### admin/index.php
 Usually is used for simple administration page.
-It is included after `admin/prepare.php` (see below).

 Before including of this file, system checks index.json file and corrects current route if it is not complete
 > System/admin